MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-cloud-on-azure-content.md

 ### Security

 The traffic between the SIL and the Juniper vSRX is limited to specific and known traffic.
 You can use network security groups and the packet capture capabilities that are provided by Network Watcher, and combined with Azure Security Center and Azure Sentinel.
 Network security group flow logs in Azure Network Watcher can be used to send flow data to Azure Storage accounts.
-[Azure Sentinel](/azure/sentinel/overview) can collect these logs, detect and investigate threats, and respond to incidents with built-in orchestration and automation of common tasks.
+[Azure Sentinel](/azure/sentinel/overview) offers built-in orchestration and automation of common tasks.
+This functionality can collect the flow logs, detect and investigate threats, and respond to incidents.

 [Azure Bastion](/azure/bastion/bastion-overview) enables connectivity transparently from the Azure portal to a virtual machine via RDP or Secure Shell Protocol (SSH).
 Because Azure Bastion requires administrators to sign in to the Azure portal, you can use Conditional Access to enforce multi-factor authentication and other access restrictions.
 For example, you can specify the public IP address from which administrators can sign in.